Soldier with Military Working Dog. Photo: Danish Defence.

 The Manual provides, in addition to mission specific directives, a legal framework for the participation of the Danish Defence in international operations and, in particular, for preparing operational orders tailored to the specific international operation.

-The Military Manual can be downloaded here
+The Military Manual can be downloaded from this link

 This page in Danish